 For decades, Patterson Harkavy’s attorneys have committed themselves to advancing the public good.
-We have litigated class action cases to uphold the rights of voters, government employees, prisoners, and mentally disabled children, and have represented individuals in cases of wrongful convictions, police brutality, and governmental discrimination.
+We have litigated class action cases to uphold the rights of voters, government employees, prisoners, and mentally disabled children, and have represented individuals in cases of wrongful convictions, police misconduct, and governmental discrimination.

 A Distinguished Record of Defending the People

 Civil rights violations are particularly difficult to prove, especially in today’s legal climate.
 As a result, we are able to accept only a limited number of these cases.
-If you believe you have suffered serious damage because of a civil rights violation, or are one of a number of people suffering a systemic injustice, please contact us online or call (800) 458-2541.
+If you believe you have suffered serious damage because of a civil rights violation, or are one of a number of people suffering a systemic injustice, please contact us online or call 1 (800) 458-2541.